 With death comes decisions, and a lot of them.
 One of the biggest is whether to have your loved one buried or cremated.
 For the sake of this post, let’s assume that you have selected cremation.

-You will have to decide how you would like to receive the cremated remains ‘ashes’ from the crematorium or funeral home.
+You will have to decide how you would like to receive the cremated remains ‘ashes’ from the funeral home.
 A basic cardboard box or plastic container will be provided.
 Are you satisfied with this option, or would you like to purchase an urn?
 The world of cremation urns can be vast and can quickly become overwhelming.
 Here are a few things to consider when shopping for the right urn:

 How will the urn be used?